allenphilip93/allenphilip93.github.io/_posts/2025-04-23-flash-fused-fast-attention.md

 **Finer-Grained Parallelism**

 FlashAttention used one thread block per head.
-This works only when $batch\_size × heads$ is large.
+This works only when $$batchsize × heads$$ is large.
 FlashAttention-2 also **parallelizes over sequence length**:
 - Now **each block of rows** of the attention matrix gets its own thread block.
 - This massively improves **GPU occupancy** for long sequences + small batches (common in practice).